MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -NotificationFooterMessage
-The NotificationFooterMessage parameter specifies the custom footer text to use in email notifications after an admin reviews and marks messages that were reported as junk, not junk, or phishing.
+The NotificationFooterMessage parameter specifies the custom footer text to use in email notifications after an admin reviews and marks the reported messages as junk, not junk, or phishing.
 If the value contains spaces, enclose the value in quotation marks.

 You can use the EnableOrganizationBranding parameter to include your company logo in the message footer.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+This parameter is meaningful only when the value of the EnableUserEmailNotification parameter is $true and the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: String